microsoft/z3guide/website/docs/07 - Programming Z3/01 - Using Z3 from Python/06 - User Propagator.md

 ## Finally, the propagator

-It uses a good set of features exposed for user propagators
+It uses a good set of features exposed for user propagators.
+It illustrates

+* Instantiation of basic methods for backtracking and cloning
+* Registering terms to be tracked in callbacks
+* Callbacks for when terms are assigned fixed values
+* Callbacks for new equalities are detected by z3
+* Callbacks when new terms are created using `PropagateFunction`
+* Callbacks when z3's search is done case splitting

 ### TC as a subclass

 ```python
 class TC(UserPropagateBase):